paulodiovani/slides-docker-for-lazy-people/content.md

 &nbsp;

 - Virtualization without hardware emulation
+- Share the kernel with the host machine

 Note:
 a.k.a.
 Operating-system-level virtualization

 It is a virtualization technique that does not emulates hardware.

+====

+## Docker

+> Build, Ship, and Run Any App, Anywhere

+&nbsp;

+- A plataform for working with _software containers_.

+Note:
+The Docker ~~description~~ title on the main website.

+...and a free spech descrition.

 ====